ksdavidc/kyoto-lesson.github.io/junior_coders/lessons/DragonMazePart2.md

       * Blue Dragon gets YELLOW message to disappear
 ![alt-text](images/2020-04-27/Dragon2GetsYellowMessage.jpg "Hover text")

 ### Blue Dragon Is Touched.
-Reusing Orange Message.
+Reusing Orange Message
 * If something hits the **Blue Dragon**, he sends a message to **Tic** to go home.
 * I could send a NEW message color, but I can also just USE THE SAME ORANGE MESSAGE that the **Green Dragon** sent to **Tic**.
 It will do the same thing to the **Tic**.
 * In other words, it doesn't matter WHO sends the ORANGE message to **Tic**, if he gets ANY orange message, he goes home!!!!